Cooking Gorgeous

 I enjoy topping Turkish ice cream scoops with crushed pistachios or walnuts for some extra crunch and a pop of color.

 You can serve Maraş Dondurma in thick slices rather than scoops.
 Use a sharp knife to cut the ice cream into slabs to showcase its chewy texture.
-This method of serving is typical in Turkey, especially when paired with Turkish Pistachio Baklava, Un Helvasi - Turkish Flour Halva, Sari Burma Baklava Rolls - Saragli, or Kadaif Dessert - Turkish Tel Kadayif.
+This method of serving is typical in Turkey, especially when paired with Turkish Baklava, Un Helvasi - Turkish Flour Halva, Sari Burma Baklava Rolls - Saragli, Katmer Dessert, or Kadaif - Turkish Tel Kadayif Dessert.

 Troubleshooting Common Issues